List of Church of England dioceses

 The 42 current dioceses are divided into two provinces.
 The Province of Canterbury in the south comprises 30 dioceses and the Province of York in the north comprises 12.
 The archbishops of Canterbury and York have pastoral oversight over the bishops within their province, along with certain other rights and responsibilities.
-All of the dioceses have one cathedral each except the Diocese of Leeds, which has three that are considered co-equal.
-Of all the dioceses, Derby has the smallest cathedral; Derby Cathedral takes up only 10950 sqft.
+Each diocese has one cathedral, except for the Diocese of Leeds, which has three that are considered co-equal.
+Of all the dioceses, Derby has the smallest cathedral: Derby Cathedral takes up only 10950 sqft.
 One diocese dates back to the 6th century, eight date back to the 7th century, two to the 10th century, five to the 11th century, two to the 12th century, five to the 16th century, seven to the 19th century, and ten to the 20th century.
 The territories administered by the various dioceses generally accord with the counties as they existed before the Local Government Act 1972.